Sourcesiri-Kamelot/SoulCoreHub/README.md

 ## 🧠 AI Model Integration

-SoulCoreHub now features seamless integration with Hugging Face's powerful AI models:
+SoulCoreHub now features seamless integration with multiple AI models:

-- 📝 Text generation with state-of-the-art language models
+- 📝 Text generation with local Ollama models or Hugging Face
-- 🖼️ Image creation from text descriptions
-- 🔍 Sentiment analysis for emotional intelligence
+- 🔍 Emotional intelligence through Anima's core
-- 📊 Text summarization for efficient information processing
+- 📊 Real-time emotional state analysis and visualization
 - 🤖 Agent-based task execution for complex operations

-The integration provides a beautiful, intuitive interface for interacting with these capabilities and connects them with Anima's emotional core.
+The integration provides a beautiful, intuitive interface for interacting with these capabilities and connects with Anima's emotional core.

 ---